 Building legit links to your website is not a lot of fun.
-There are a ton of ways to do it, but most of them come with some pretty big drawbacks.
+There are a ton of ways to do it and a ton of tools that can help, but most of them come with some pretty big drawbacks.
 It’s easy to spend days building resources and reaching out to bloggers just to come away empty handed.

 Fortunately, there’s one trick I use to build strong, legit links for free.
 There’s very little time commitment, very little risk, and just about anyone can do it.

 What is HARO?

 HARO, or Help a Reporter Out, is a platform that lets reporters and bloggers get in touch with sources for quotes, sound bites, and short interviews.
 Sign up for free and you’ll get three emails per day with 30-100 prompts each, covering an alarmingly wide array of topics.
 I’m talking about stuff ranging from “Why are so many people still using Windows 7?” to “How Divorcees Spent Their First Valentine’s Day,” and the truly bizarre: